South Coast Walks & Historical Sites

 Your tour leader makes the world of difference to your holiday and ours are as passionate about discovering the world on foot as you are.
 They're resourceful, organised and widely travelled.
 They will handle all the local administration and other needs that might arise to ensure that you don't have to worry about planning your days and you can enjoy your holiday.
 Although leading group holidays, they won't forget that every group is made up of individuals.
 Each tour leader has their own individual style, talents and professional backgrounds and all are trained, qualified, experienced and dedicated to making your holiday as enjoyable, interesting and inspiring as possible.

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-We travel from London Gatwick to Malaga with British Airways.
-Birmingham and Manchester to Malaga with Jet2 or Easyjet may be available on some dates -please ask for details.
+We travel from London to Malaga airport.
+Birmingham and Manchester to Malaga may be available on some dates -please ask for details.
 Details of your baggage allowance will be confirmed in your travel documents sent to you approximately 10 days before departure.